gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Failure message should detail the variant values for all available (incompatible) `JarBinarySpec` instances
 - `null` values should be considered as wildcards: when matching binaries, only variants dimensions which are in common in both binaries and have non null values are considered.
+- When comparing variants, only variants dimensions with a compatible type are considered.
+That is to say, if a binary A has a variant `buildType` of type `String`, and a binary `B` has a variant `buildType` of type `BuildType`, the variant dimension cannot be used for comparison.
+    - in case no matching binaries are found, but those binaries had incompatible dimension types, then a reasonable error message should be displayed.

 ### Test cases